Reading and Checking Motherboard ID

 node in theprinter.cfg

 , it is a normal phenomenon.
-Connect the heated bed and the thermistor, configure the thermistor pins and output pins of the nozzle and the heated bed, and then save and restart.
+Connect the heated bed and thermistor properly, configure the thermistor and output pins for the nozzle and heated bed, then save and restart.

-Note: All IDs appearing in the document are examples.
-The actual ID of each motherboard is different.
-Please modify and fill in according to the ID actually obtained.
+Note: All IDs shown in the document are examples.
+The actual ID of each mainboard is different.
+Please modify and fill in according to the actual obtained ID.

 CAN Configuration and ID Search

-- If you need to use CAN, make sure your host computer has undergone CAN configuration.
+- If you need to use CAN, please confirm that your host computer has performed CAN configuration.

-Please ensure the motherboard is properly connected to the host computer before proceeding with the following operations.
+Please ensure the motherboard is connected to the host computer before performing the following operations.

-Please ensure that the CAN network on the host computer, the CAN rate of the bridge motherboard, and the CAN tool board rate are all consistent.
+Please make sure the CAN network of the host computer, the CAN rate of the bridge motherboard, and the rate of the CAN tool board are completely consistent.

 Precautions Before Device Search

-- Before searching for CAN IDs, please first connect to SSH.
+- Before searching for the CAN ID, please first connect to SSH.

-- Please ensure that the UTOC or a motherboard with CAN bridge firmware installed is properly connected, and the data cable connecting to the host computer has data transfer capability.
+- Please ensure that the UTOC is connected or the CAN bridge firmware is flashed on the motherboard, and ensure that the data cable connecting the host computer has data transmission capability.

 Device Search